Security Controls

 2. Sign all money movement requests with JWS

-Requests that move money, such as creating outbound transfers, require an additional security layer using JSON Web Signatures (JWS).
+Requests that move money, such as creating outbound transfers, require an additional security layer using a JSON Web Signature (JWS).

 The JWS keys are static, but each signature is unique and time-bound.
-This is achieved by including:
+Each signature includes:

-- A nonce, which makes each signature single-use
+nonce, which makes each signature single-use. - A

-- A timestamp, which limits how long the request is valid
+tstimestamp, which limits how long the request is valid.

 The JWS signature: